-All appeals involving grades or charges of academic dishonesty or misconduct must be directed to the OSU Academic Appeals Board.
-Students should contact the Provost's office (101 Whitehurst) for information and forms.
+All appeals involving grades or charges of academic dishonesty or misconduct must be directed to the OSU Academic Appeals Board, Contact the Provost's office (101 Whitehurst) for information and forms.

 Petitions involving teaching assistantships must be directed to the Department Head.